rbmowatt/glazewave/docs/spot-images/us-me.md

   - 1600×983px, 527 KB, shot 1344 m from the spot
   - Description: I took this just a few minutes after sunrise while on a boat tour of lighthouses near Boothbay Harbor, Maine.
 The last time I was on this tour, there was a long catwalk from the lighthouse to the keeper's house.
 Below is a piece from the Boothbay Register newspaper.
 The Jan.
 10, 2023 storm that blasted the Maine coast took a piece of Boothbay region maritime history.
 The storm destroyed the lighthouse walkway at the 1883 Ram Island Light Station and damaged the island’s landing area.
 The 214-foot walkway, a reconstruction of the original, was installed in 2002 to connect the five-acre island t
   - Match: score 8 via coastal-in-title, kw:coast+mar+bay+lighthouse, geo:1344m, w>=1000, landscape
-- **`us-me-grimes-cove-beach-3.jpg`** — “Ram Island Light (31725315116)” by Paul VanDerWerf from Brunswick, Maine, USA, Wikimedia Commons, CC BY 2.0
+- **`us-me-grimes-cove-beach-3.jpg`** ⚠︎ *context, not the coast itself* — “Ram Island Light (31725315116)” by Paul VanDerWerf from Brunswick, Maine, USA, Wikimedia Commons, CC BY 2.0
   - Source page: https://commons.wikimedia.org/wiki/File:Ram_Island_Light_(31725315116).jpg
   - Licence: CC BY 2.0 (https://creativecommons.org/licenses/by/2.0/) · attribution required
   - Author: Paul VanDerWerf from Brunswick, Maine, USA — https://www.flickr.com/people/12357841@N02